thomaswilburn/heist/readme.rst

     }

 Tasks will be executed with the working directory set to the location of the heistfile for easier path management.
 Heist will also `await` any tasks defined as async functions, or those that return promises.
-If you want to run tasks in parallel, you can take advantage of JavaScript's ``Promise`` class:
+If you want to run tasks in parallel, you can take advantage of JavaScript's rich array of ``Promise`` methods:

 .. code:: js